 Wisconsin is home to the largest remaining population of Karner blue butterflies in the world.
 They are a federally endangered species due to their loss of habitat.

 We Energies worked with the U.S. Fish and Wildlife Service and the Wisconsin Department of Natural Resources to develop and implement the Karner Blue Butterfly Habitat Conservation Plan (HCP).
 This plan establishes a formal working process to conduct business operations for constructing and maintaining utility lines while maintaining, restoring and creating habitats for the Karner blues.

 The HCP is unique in the country.
 From a utility standpoint, much of the work that occurs along utility corridors results in temporary disturbances to the Karner blue’s natural habitat.

 Wild lupine is a perennial plant in the pea family with beautiful pink and blue flowers.
 This plant is essential to the survival of Karner blues, as it is the only food they eat as larvae.
 Without lupine, Karner blues are incapable of reproducing.
-Utility construction and maintenance projects remove brush along corridors allowing for lupine to grow and thrive.
+Utility construction and maintenance projects remove brush along corridors, allowing lupine to grow and thrive.

 The Karner Blue Butterfly HCP is working so well that it is now focused on recovery of the Karner blue butterfly population in Wisconsin.
 Ultimately, the goal is to reduce the listed status of the species to “threatened,” or even delisted from federal protected status altogether.

 In 2015, We Energies restored more than 50 acres of habitat in the heart of the Karner blue range during the construction of the West-Central Lateral, a natural gas pipeline in Western Wisconsin.
 Early monitoring and management of this area is indicating restoration is a success.
 Karner blues have been documented to be thriving in the restored habitat in just a couple of years following initial restoration.